 Really, the easiest route is for you to just follow your tracks back to Tana and then you have choices of by road or by air to get to Diego. about 7 years ago

 Is there any other option if I prefer to avoid car?
 I know that Fianarantsoa has an airport, but near Manakara (not considering Fianarantsoa) is there any other airport? (some hundreads of km are ok, but by car from Manakara to Diego Suarez is quite long) :)

-Thanks another time! almost 7 years ago
+Thanks another time! about 7 years ago

 Sorry to give bad news but the little airports are now mainly closed on the east coast as is Fianarantsoa, although there are occasional flights in peak season.
 The Air Madagascar website publishes their schedules (but it's all in French).
 I have checked it and there are no flights scheduled at the moment for any of the airports near there (Manakara, Mananjary, Vangaindrano) and Fianarantsoa also has nothing scheduled.